-At completion of the program, a comprehensive "Exit" ATI exam is given.
-The test covers all content from the program.
+At completion of the program, a comprehensive ATI exam is given.
 The student is expected to achieve a 95% predicted probability.
 A student that obtains a predicted probability below 95% must remediate to receive the percentage of points possible.
-A student that obtains a predicted probability below 90% must remediate and retake the ATI comprehensive predictor to receive the percentage of points possible.
+A student that obtains a predicted probability below 90% must remediate and retake the ATI comprehensive predictor to receive the points possible.
 The cost for the additional testing is paid by the student.
-The percentage of the first predicted probability will be the percentage of ATI assessment points earned. (i.e. a 92% predicted probability will result in 92% of ATI assessment points)
+Following retesting, students who improve will have scores averaged together for the percentage of points earned.
+Students who stay the same or fall below the previous probability score will receive the first probability score percentage of points (students will not receive a lower grade but have the opportunity to increase scores).